MLHale/nebraska-gencyber/students/raspberry-pi-intro/README.md

 * Plug the mouse into a free USB port

 ### Step 8: Install the HDMI cable
 *    Plug one end of the HDMI cable into the HDMI port on the Pi (refer to [Step 2](#step-2-unbox-the-raspberry-pi) if you forget where that is)
-*	If your monitor has a HDMI port then plug the free end of the HDMI cable into your monitor
+*    If your monitor has an HDMI port then plug the free end of the HDMI cable into your monitor
-*	If your monitor doesn’t have a HDMI port but has a DVI port then plug the free end of the HDMI cable into the DVI to HDMI converter and attach the DVI converter to your computer monitor
+*    If your monitor doesn’t have an HDMI port but has a DVI port then plug the free end of the HDMI cable into the DVI to HDMI converter and attach the DVI converter to your computer monitor

 ### Step 9: The moment you have been waiting for - turn on the Raspberry Pi!
 *    Turn on your computer monitor
 * Plug the small end of the power cable into the Raspberry Pi
 *    Plug the other end of the power cable into a power strip or wall socket

 ### Step 10: Configuring the camera and updating the Raspberry Pi software
 Now we need to tell the Raspberry Pi that you have installed a camera.

-* Use the _Menu_ dropdown to select _Preferences_, and _Raspberry Pi Configuration_
+* Use the _Menu_ dropdown to select _Preferences_ and _Raspberry Pi Configuration_
 * Select the _Interfaces_ tab
 * Select _Camera Enable_, click OK, and reboot

 Even though you just assembled a brand new Raspberry Pi, it’s a good idea to update the software on the system.
 It's very common that security updates or new application capabilities may have been recently developed but are not yet installed.
 *    The default Raspberry Pi user is _pi_ and default password is _raspberry_
 *    In its default configuration the Raspberry Pi logs in the user automatically.
-For now we will leave this configuration in place
+For now, we will leave this configuration in place
 * Start by opening a terminal window by clicking the terminal icon at the top of the screen as shown below.

 ![Terminal](img/terminal.png)

 *    Enter the following command
 ```bash
 apt-get update
 ```